 Couples Relationship Counselling

-What Happens When A Relationship is in Difficulty?
+What Happens When A Marriage or Relationship is in Difficulty?

-The additional help and support of an experienced counsellor can be very beneficial in facilitating the couple to clarify the issues of difficulty and see if these may be improved together.
-Counselling can help to give a good understanding of each other’s family background and personal history.
+The additional help and support of an experienced counsellor can be very beneficial in facilitating you and your partner to clarify the issues and difficulties and see if these may be improved together.
+Counselling can help to give a better understanding of each other’s family background and personal history.
 This can be a very important part of this process in order to help understand the dynamic and problematic issues and behaviors that may now exist in the relationship that you have created together.

 What Types of Couples Attend Relationship Counselling ?

 The Couple Counsellors at Mind and Body Works have experience of working with many different issues which present for couples and their relationship.
-Couples in therapy are not necessarily married, and in many cases they are not.
+Couples in therapy are not necessarily in a marriage, and in many cases they are not.
 Many couples are simply in a longer-term relationship, or may be considering marriage but experiencing difficulties in their relationship.
 We also work with couples who are in the process of separating or have separated.
 The couple may have some other form of status or be in another form of partnership or civil union.
-Our counsellors also have experience of working with different types of relationships including gay and lesbian couples, couples with and without children, couples of other nationalities, inter-racial couples, and couples in either long-term or newly-formed relationships.
+Our counsellors also have experience of working with different types of relationships including gay and lesbian couples, couples with and without children, couples of other nationalities, inter-racial couples, and polyamorous relationships.

 The additional help and support of an experienced counsellor can be very beneficial in facilitating the couple to clarify the issues of difficulty and see if these can lead to a happier and more fulfilling relationship.